 Pinterest used to allow users to select a board to pull pins from, and a collage of content was projected onto their account cover photo.
 Since this has been disabled, you can no longer edit which board is being used to generate your cover.

-Pinterest wants creators to upload their own photo, graphic, or video to their account cover photo.
+Pinterest wants creators to upload their own photo or graphic to their account cover photo.

 Whatever you choose to upload to your account cover, make sure it meets these requirements:

-- The photo or video matches the aesthesis/vibes of your brand (this is HUGE)
+- The graphic matches the aesthesis/vibes of your brand (this is HUGE)

 - It uses text in a clear way to help the viewer identify whether or not your brand can help them